apollographql/apollo-ios/CodegenCLI/README.md

 SUBCOMMANDS:
-  init                    Initialize a new configuration with defaults. validate                Validate a configuration file or JSON formatted string. generate                Generate Swift source code based on a code generation configuration. fetch-schema            Download a GraphQL schema from the Apollo Registry or GraphQL introspection.
+  init                    Initialize a new configuration with defaults. generate                Generate Swift source code based on a code generation configuration. fetch-schema            Download a GraphQL schema from the Apollo Registry or GraphQL introspection.